 These questions are important.
 Answering them requires that you spend time in reflection and introspection, and for you to develop complete clarity about the dream destination for your life.
 Without the end of your journey already in mind, you cannot even begin.

 “My interest is in the future because I am going to spend the rest of my life there,” said American inventor, Charles Kettering.
-This is why, at my Perfect Life Workshop, we devote so much time to identifying your values and creating a 10X vision for your life.
+This is why, at my Unstoppable Mastermind, we devote so much time to identifying your values and creating a 10X vision for your life.